suncoast-devs/handbook/lessons/react-intro/lecture.md

 Now our `App.tsx` has no warnings or errors, but our `NewsArticle` does.

 We need to tell TypeScript the `shape` of the `props` variable, otherwise it will be defined as `any`.
-We will try to avoid `any` wherever we can.
+We will try to avoid "`any`" wherever we can.

 ---